Algebraic twists of modular forms and Hecke orbits: Examples of trace functions

 This example is discussed in greater detail in \cite[\S 7.10]{katz-esde}, where a number of variants also appear.

 Let $C/\Qq$ be a geometrically connected smooth algebraic curve and let $\phi:C\lra \Pp^1$ be a non-constant morphism of degree $\geq 2$.
 Let $D$ be the divisor of poles of $\phi$, $Z\subset C-D$ the divisor of zeros of $d\phi$ and $S=\phi(Z)$.
-For $p$ large enough, this situation has good reduction modulo $p$ and we may consider the ``fiber-counting function''
+For $p$ large enough (in particular we assume $p>\deg(\phi)$), this situation has good reduction modulo $p$ and we may consider the ``fiber-counting function''

 Defining $\sheaf{F}=\phi_*\bar{\Qq}_{\ell}$, the direct image of the trivial $\ell$-adic sheaf, we have